vsummet/cms230notes/assembly/as-chap14-subroutines.md

 What is needed is a way to send a **return address** to the subroutine when it is called.
 Now when the subroutine finishes, it loads the PC (program counter) with the return address.
 The next instruction fetch of the machine cycle will get the instruction from that address.

+!(machine cycle)[./images/ch14-machineCycle.gif]

 ## The `bl` Instruction
 The register that is used for linkage is register `r14`, which is called `lr` by the extended assembler.
 It holds the return address for a subroutine.
 The instruction that puts the return address into `lr` is the `bl` instruction.

 Register `r14` is one of the three "general purpose registers" that behave differently from the others.
 (The others are `r13`, the stack pointer, and `r15`, the PC.)
 The `bl` instruction and register `lr` provide the hardware support necessary to elegantly implement subroutines.

-To understand how `bl` works, review the machine cycle.
-The ARM endlessly cycles through three basic steps.
-Each cycle executes one machine instruction.
-(This is a somewhat simplified view, but sufficient for now).

 The `bl` instruction does the following in the execute phase of the machine cycle:

 ```
 bl sub     // lr <― PC  (the address of the instruction after bl)
-           // PC  <― sub   load the PC with the address of the first instruction of subroutine (called the entry point)
+           // PC  <― sub   load the PC w/ the address of the first instruction of sub

 ```